Florida Motorcycle Crash Injury Attorneys Advocating for Injured Clients in Motorcycle Accidents

 Schedule a Free Consultation Today

-If you have sustained injuries in a motorcycle accident, or if a loved one was killed in a fatal motorcycle accident, contact the West Palm Beach attorneys at Gonzalez & Cartwright, P.A. today to discuss your rights and options.
+If you have sustained injuries in a motorcycle accident, or if a loved one was killed in a fatal motorcycle accident, contact the Florida motorcycle accident lawyers at Gonzalez & Cartwright, P.A. today to discuss your rights and options.
 We will help you better understand whether you may be entitled to damages, and we offer a free consultation to all of our clients.
-Our office can be reached at 561-533-0345, or toll-free at 888-888-3903, or you can fill out this online form.
+Contact our office or you can fill out this online form.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 Yes.
 Florida law allows motorcyclists to ride without a helmet if the individual is over age 21 and has at least $10,000 in personal injury protection (PIP) coverage that provides medical benefits for injuries sustained while riding a motorcycle.
 Note that PIP coverage that does not specifically cover medical benefits for motorcycle accident injuries is insufficient.
 The fact that you were not wearing a helmet makes it particularly important that you retain an experienced motorcycle accident attorney – because, in an attempt to escape liability, the negligent driver may attempt to argue that it was the lack of a helmet that actually caused your injuries.

-We handle motorcycle accident cases throughout all of South Florida including but not limited to:
+We handle motorcycle accident cases throughout all of Florida including but not limited to:

 – Palm Beach County Motorcycle Accidents